 In October 2005 Chris released his first book, “The Family Guide to Pets”, through Murdoch Books.
 The book which has sold over 25,000 copies was written to help people make the right decision when choosing a pet; while showing them how to have some fun along the way.

-Despite all these commitments however, he remains true to his love of veterinary science, still practicing as a vet in the beachside suburb of Bondi.
+However, despite all these commitments, he remains true to his love of veterinary science, still practicing as a vet in the beachside suburb of Bondi.

 Chris is an ambassador for Assistance Dogs Australia, a charity that aims to increase the independence of people with physical disabilities.